MicrosoftDocs/win32-pr.pt-br/desktop-src/WmiCoreProv/wmimonitorbrightnessmethods.md

 ---
 # <a name="wmimonitorbrightnessmethods-class"></a>Classe WmiMonitorBrightnessMethods

-A **classe WMI WMI WmiMonitorBrightnessMethods** contém métodos que gerenciam o brilho do monitor.
+A classe WMI **WmiMonitorBrightnessMethods** contém métodos que gerenciam o brilho do monitor.

 ## <a name="syntax"></a>Sintaxe